2023-2024 Events Archive

 ACORN Food Hub, 616 Exchange Street, Warehouse 5, Middlebury, VT

-Food producers, farmers and farmworkers from across the Champlain Valley are invited to celebrate the one-year anniversary of the ACORN Food Hub and the kick off of the Champlain Valley Farmer Climate Network.
-Please join us to eat tacos, share stories, get massaged, and more!
+Food producers, farmers and farmworkers from across the Champlain Valley were invited to celebrate the one-year anniversary of the ACORN Food Hub and the kick off of the Champlain Valley Farmer Climate Network.

 Cooperatively Healing our Watershed Homes